artecs-group/RVfpga-sim-addons/Computer_Organization/Lab3/README.md

 We will use a small matrix size (N=4) and a small data cache size (keep the instruction cache at the default size provided by the simulator) to easily analyze the behavior of the data cache (later, you can also test a more real matrix and cache sizes).
 Specifically, analyze the following scenarios:

 a.
-Direct mapping data cache.
+Direct mapping data cache (illustrated in the previous section).

 <p align="center">
   <img src="Images/CacheConfiguration.png" width=60% height=60%>